 What Happens During Deep Sleep?

 Deep sleep is a highly restorative phase.
 It’s when your body heals and repairs itself, replenishing your cells and rejuvenating the immune system.
 As the constructive phase of sleep for the mind-body system, it is crucial for muscle growth and memory consolidation.
-It’s so closely tied to building strength that professional athletes have been known to take controlled substances to increase their time in this phase.
+It’s so closely tied to building strength that professional athletes have been known to take controlled substances to increase their deep sleep time.

 Deep Sleep as it Relates to Other Sleep Stages